-The specifications should state the principal characteristics of the generators to which the turbines will be coupled, for example:
+The specifications should state the principal characteristics of the generators to which the turbines will be coupled.
+For example:

 - capacity (kVA);

 - power factor;

 - frequency (normal and exceptional range);

 - inertia or flywheel effect of generator;

 - preferred speed (if established);

 - preferred bearing arrangement (if established);

-- approximate diameter of rotor (if available).
+- approximate rotor diameter (if available).